Thermal Resistivity and Thermal Conductivity

 Parameter ThRss(AlMg_Gamma,*;0) 298.15 -0.03267+2.7412e-05*T+20.722*T^(-1); 6000 N !

-In order to describe the thermal resistivity within two-phase region, a system property, Sys_ThRss, is then defined by the command:
+In order to describe thermal resistivity within multi-phase region, the system properties using different models (Series and Parallel), are then defined by the following commands:

 System_Property Sys_ThRss 1 !